 In the meanwhile, the system sometimes pop up a box "Low Disk Space", "You are running out of disk space on system(C:).
 To free space on this drive by deleting old or unnecessary files, click here…"

 How to correctly resolve this low disk space problem?
-After searching on-line resources and lots of experiments, I finally find a solution and would like to share with you my experience.
+After searching online resources and lots of experiments, I finally find a solution and would like to share my experience with you.

 In Drive C there are many unfamiliar or unknown programs or files (PC garbage) which directly result to the fact that some application programs never execute.
 The problem is that you can hardly know which programs or files should be deleted.
 If possible, you can choose to re-install the system and create a larger volume Drive C when you do the partition allocation process.
 For example, you can allocate 200GB to Drive C, which makes it not easy to be filled up by data.
 But there are some limitations of this method, you need to re-install the system, waste a lot of time and the data in the hard drive will be deleted.

-From the above two methods, we know that they both has some limitations and can't resolve your low disk space problem as you expected because you can't extend/expand the partition directly.
-How to make Drive C larger volume?
-You can use a professional tool Partition Assistant - FREEWARE (It's partition manager) to do such kind of work.
+A professional tool Partition Assistant - FREEWARE (it’s partition manager) to do such kind of work.
 You can resize your Drive C as you wish.
 You can move free space from other partition (like Drive F) into Drive C, which keeps your system partition more healthy.
 For instance, you can increase your Drive C from 8.67GB into 16GB very easily and promptly.
 This method avoids troubles of re-installing your system and saves your lots of time.
 You may refer to the article "How to Extend System Partition" for more details.
 Not only you can easily work out the problem about low disk space, but also you really can benefit from the Partition Assistant.
 Here is a screenshot: